 The Traffic Safety Resource Prosecutor will assist prosecutors in the adjudication of the traffic laws with an emphasis on "drunk driving."
-This position will provide continuing legal education programs, technical assistance and other services to Kansas' prosecutors and assistants to improve their ability to prosecute violations of traffic laws.
+This position will provide continuing legal education programs, technical assistance and other services to the Criminal Justice Community to improve their ability to prosecute violations of traffic laws.

-AL-0926-10 Court Monitoring \$200,000
+AL-0926-11 Court Monitoring \$100,000

-This contract will assist DUI Victim Center in the south-central region of Kansas with its services to DUI offenders and assist regional impaired driving advocates with the monitoring of DUI court cases.
-This grant should provide insight into more efficient prosecution and adjudication of impaired drivers.
+This contract will assist DUI Victim Center in the south-central region of Kansas with its services to DUI offenders and assist regional impaired driving advocates with monitoring DUI court cases.
+This grant should provide insight into the achievement of more efficient prosecution and adjudication of impaired drivers.

-AL-9106-10 Kansas Highway Patrol Blood Alcohol Unit
+AL-9106-11 Kansas Highway Patrol Blood Alcohol Unit